th3-iv4r/personal-wordlist-generator/README.md

-# wordlist-generator
+# personal-wordlist-generator
-It is simple wordlist generator.
+It is simple personal wordlist generator.
 Created by @th3-iv4r